dmonsch/cocome-cloud-jee-docker/README.md

 ### Docker build
 - use follwing command:  ```docker build -t someName .```
 - you can exchange 'someName' to whatever you want.
 This will be the image name.
 Very important: do not forget the fullstop after the name.
-- it takes some time when executed the first time as it needs to dowload ubuntu, java, glassfish a some other files.
+- it takes some time when executed the first time as it needs to dowload java, glassfish a some other files.
-- You need to rebuild the image to get a new version of CoCoME
-- TODO: Auto-Update of git?!
-Tobi?
 - check if the image was created successfully by using the command *docker images*.
 The image name should appear under REPOSITORY.

 ### Docker run